cameron-pulcifer/local-dns-with-subdomain/README.md

 ### Customize the TLD's (domain suffixes)

-In order to create TLS certificates and for dnsmasq to recognize a domain other than `.test` or `.xyz`, you'll need to modify the `setup.sh` file to add your specific TLD and modify your `Caddyfile` to use the correct certs and TLD.
+In order to create TLS certificates, and for dnsmasq to recognize a domain other than `.test` or `.xyz`, you'll need to modify the `setup.sh` file to add your specific TLD, and modify your `Caddyfile` to use the correct certs and TLD.

 Change the following line by adding or replacing your custom TLD, separated by a `/`: